When are graph DBs indispensable?

 For example, the following screenshot shows aggregates on call data records that are stored in a connected Elasticsearch index.
 In this case, no graph database was used:

-In Siren Platform version 10.2, we are excited to share our support for graph databases with the popular Neo4J.
+We are excited to share our support for graph databases with the popular Neo4j.

 Siren Platform can now employ “the best tool for the job” for financial fraud detection, law enforcement, intelligence, and more.